Why Do Dogs Play?

 Learning through play.

 Playing together helps puppies to learn vocal signals and body language.
-It is, therefore, important to socialise a new puppy with other calm dogs.
+This is why it is so important to socialise a new puppy with other calm dogs.

 Some dogs don’t seem to know how to play.
 When I acquired Floss as an adult rescue dog, she really had no concept of how to play.
 This was possibly due to lack of suitable socialisation as a puppy.
 Not understanding the concept of play, Floss seemed quite an unhappy dog.
+Once I had taught her to play with a ball, she realised how much enjoyment could be had!

 Play nicely!

 Older pups should be supervised to make sure they don’t play too roughly.
 The most important thing is to know how to recognise when play becomes too rough.
+Studies have shown that play helps dogs to learn to inhibit aggression and exercise appropriate restraint.

 Puppy play groups.